hinantin/squoia/README.md

 Unfortunately, Ancora is not freely available, you have to register to download the resource.
 Every verb comes in its own xml file, in order to read them into a hash, import them into eXist-db:

+We assume that you have obtained a copy of AncoraLex and that it is located in `<SQUOIA_PATH>/ancoralex-2.0.3`